Xilinx/mlir-aie/tutorials/tutorial-1/README.md

 ### <ins>Core</ins>

 The AIE core functionality is defined within the core body.
-More details on this is in tutorial 2.
+This functionality is a combination of AIE dialect specific operations as well as other general dialects that are supported by the MLIR compiler.
+This includes a large set of dialects such as [arith](https://mlir.llvm.org/docs/Dialects/ArithOps/) and [memref](https://mlir.llvm.org/docs/Dialects/MemRef/) but can also include many others.
+Custom functions that are not inherently supported on AI Engines can be translated into scalara operations that are (e.g. arctan).
+Keep in mind that MLIR is not a programming language but a intermediate representation so the syntax of doing simple opertions may seem cumbersome at first glance but is designed to capture a robust set of operations.

+In addition to the integrated core functionality defintions, `mlir-aie` also supports linking with externally compiled kernel code which we will go into more detials in tutorial 2.
+This process allows custom kernels to be included directly in `mlir-aie` defined designs.

 We will be introducing more components and the ways these components are customized in subsequent tutorials.
 Additional syntax for these MLIR-based AI Engine components can be found in the github<area>.io docs [here](https://xilinx.github.io/mlir-aie/AIEDialect.html).